NVIDIA/nvbmc-docs/designs/oem/Nvidia/nsmd.md

 create device inventory.
 When signal is received, nsmd gets the GB100/QM3/CX7/FGPA configuration data by the steps below.

+[note] The phosphor-dbus-interface repo should have the yaml files to define NSM Configuration PDIs(e.g. NSM_Sensor and NSM_NVLink)

-1. Calls xyz.openbmc_project.ObjectMapper GetObject method for all device inventory D-Bus path with PDIs below.
+1. Calls xyz.openbmc_project.ObjectMapper GetObject method for all device inventory D-Bus path with PDIs below to get the all GB100/QM3/CX7 device inventory paths.
+They can be populated by GpuMgr or EntityManager service.
-   * xyz.openbmc_project.inventory.item.AddInCard
+   * xyz.openbmc_project.inventory.item.Accelerator
-   * xyz.openbmc_project.inventory.item.Chassis
+   * xyz.openbmc_project.Inventory.Item.Switch
-   * xyz.openbmc_project.inventory.item.Board
+   * xyz.openbmc_project.inventory.item.NetworkInterface

-2. Calls xyz.openbmc_project.ObjectMapper GetSubTree method to get all D-Bus path which is under device inventory path got in step1 and with PDIs below.
+2. Calls xyz.openbmc_project.ObjectMapper GetSubTree method to get interesting configuration PDIs which is under the device inventory path found in step1.
    * xyz.openbmc_project.Configuration.NSM_NVLink
-   * xyz.openbmc_project.Configuration.NSM_Sensor
+   * xyz.openbmc_project.Configuration.NSM_Temp

 3. Create sensor according to Configuration PDI fetched from EM or GpuMgr
-   1. NSM_Sensor:
+   1. Numeric Sensor:
       a.
 Expose xyz.openbmc_project.Sensor.Value PDI at the path defined at [table 2](#table-2) according to the "command" property of NSM_Sensor PDI got in step2.
 The [example 5](#example-5) shows the